Montana’s Safest Cities of 2026

 What security measures do Montanans use most?

-Top security measures used in Montana: guard dogs, firearms, and security cameras, compared to national trends.
+Top security measures used in Montana (firearms, security cameras, and guard dogs) compared to national trends.
 Image: SafeWise

 What crimes are Montana residents concerned about most?

-Bar chart of top crime concerns in Montana, showing violent crime, property crime, gun violence, and package theft rates.
+Bar chart showing the percentage of Montana residents concerned about violent crime, property crime, gun violence, package theft, and cyber crime.
 Image: SafeWise

 Violent crime in Montana: Fear vs. reality

-• The percentage of Montanans who worry about violent crime on a daily basis increased from 38% to 52% year over year (US 59%).
+• The percentage of Montanans who worry about violent crime on a daily basis decreased from 52% to 41% year over year (US 55%).

-• Nearly half of all Montanans (46%) report using some form of personal protection—outpacing the US average of 35%.
+• 39% of Montanans report using some form of personal protection.

 "Drug use is rampant, and that leads to crimes.
 I am also concerned with the anger of some of the folks regarding politics."